litestar-org/litestar/docs/usage/4-request-body.md

 # Request Body

-For all http requests except GET requests you can access the request body by specifying the `data` kwarg in your handler function or method:
+For all http requests, except GET requests, you can access the request body by specifying the `data` kwarg in your handler function or method:

 ```python